zephyrproject-rtos/zephyr/doc/hardware/peripherals/i2c.rst

 I2C Controller API
 ==================

-Zephyr's I2C controller API is used when an I2C peripheral controls the bus, in particularly the start and stop conditions and the clock.
+Zephyr's I2C controller API is used when an I2C peripheral controls the bus, particularly the start and stop conditions and the clock.
 This is the most common mode, used to interact with I2C devices like sensors and serial memory.

 This API is supported in all in-tree I2C peripheral drivers and is considered stable.